The Legend of Lylah Clare: Production

 Before filming Aldrich said "I admit Kim Novak is a gamble.
 The ideal director for Lylah Care is Losey.
 If I can get Novak to trust me I think she has the talent to pull it off.
 If she doesn't it's a dodgy bet."
 Novak said "I have been on both sides so I can identify with both characters."
 Aldrich said the Novak character was "an amalgamation of myths.
 The teleplay, which Tuesday Weld did, and did marvellously, was much more strikingly fashioned to fit the Monroe mould and we tried hard not to do that."

 Aldrich said the theme of all his work was that it was about a "man who believes he can control his own destiny, even if he gets killed trying."
 He said the Finch character "gives in to his self destructive urges to go way beyond himself."
 Although the film was about a film director Aldrich said it was "autobiographical only in the sense that we may have exaggerated Peter Finch's impatience at suffering fools and that he has to be more patient than he's willing to be."

 The male lead was Peter Finch who said he accepted it to work with Aldrich again, and because he wanted to work with Novak.
 Finch called the film a "Hollywood melodrama with bitter irony, an enormous sense of fun...
 It's right on the edge of being too much...
 Zarkan is one of those monsters who can charm people.
 He's passe, yet you have a sneaking admiration for him.
 There's something grand and theatrically right about him.
 Let's say we're a seedy lot in this picture - it's black Mahogany Gothic horror."

 Francis Lederer was going to play a role but had to withdraw due to laryngitis and was replaced by Milton Seltzer.

 Rehearsals started in June 1967 at MGM studios.
 Filming began in July 1967.

 Reception

 Critical response

 The film received generally poor reviews and performed poorly at the box office.
 The film critic for Newsweek magazine stated that The Legend of Lylah Clare "fights clichés with clichés."
 Pauline Kael wrote, "there are groans of dejection at The Legend of Lylah Clare, with, now and then, a desperate little titter."
 Roger Ebert wrote the film was "awful ... but fairly enjoyable", while Life's Richard Schickel felt that the film would catch on as a cult classic because it was "Not merely awful; it is grandly, toweringly, amazingly so...I laughed myself silly at Lylah Clare, and if you're in just the right mood, you may too."

+The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.